| Established August 2019 |

 and Sojourn House was born.

-We are a sober living facility for women looking to recover from the trauma of addiction, abuse, and exploitation.
-Our 6-24 month program allows time for each woman to find healing, freedom, a solid support system, and a path to the future she finally gets to pursue uninhibited.
+Our residential, 24 month program allows time for each woman to find healing, freedom, a solid support system, and a path to the future she finally gets to pursue uninhibited.

 MEET THE TEAM